 Wireless radio networks can give miners a lifeline back to the surface.
 Considering how dangerous their occupation is, a reliable communication network could mean the difference between life and death.

-To learn more about different ways to use wireless networks, take a look at the links on the next page.
+To learn more about different ways to use wireless networks, take a look at the links below.